From finding a home to grabbing some fresh pastéis de nata, here’s our list of 10 things you need to do during your

 5. Get a Portuguese SIM card

 Need a cheap and easy way to keep in touch with loved ones back home?
 Perhaps you want to stay connected with all your new friends in Portugal?
 Or maybe you’re taking the plunge and becoming self-employed?
 Whatever your reason, getting a Portuguese SIM card can make a huge difference in your life.
 This is especially true if you’re arriving from a non-EU country and your existing operator doesn’t offer free roaming in Portugal.

 When it comes to getting hold of a Portuguese SIM card, you have two main options: buying a prepaid SIM card or signing up for a mobile contract.
 The Portuguese mobile phone market is a competitive place, and it’s essential that you find the right option for you and your usage.
 Portuguese mobile operators include:

 Whichever network you choose, be sure to download these must-have Portuguese apps during your first week in Portugal.

 6. Find a job

 Some new arrivals to Portugal will be lucky enough to already have a job secured before they reach the country.
 However, for many others, finding a job will be high on their list of things to do during their first week in Portugal.
 If that includes you, then it’s a good idea to research your options soon after you arrive and give yourself an idea of how the local job market functions.
-Generally speaking, you’ll find more opportunities in the larger cities like Porto and Lisbon.
+Generally speaking, you’ll find more opportunities if you look for jobs in Lisbon or Porto.
 However, if you know where to look, you can find jobs throughout the country.